Complying with the new regime

 We know the GDPR can seem overwhelming.
 Our specialist lawyers have helped numerous clients put in place the effective policies, contracts and procedures required to avoid fines and reputational damage.

 We can advise on new data subject rights and changes to the rules dealing with subject access requests.
-Our lawyers can explain how the introduction of data processor liability will affect your supply chain and how to manage this.
-You’ll probably need new (or revised) contracts, privacy policies/notices, and we can help with those too.
+Our lawyers can explain how the introduction of data processor liability affects your supply chain and how to manage this.
+If you haven’t already, you probably need new (or revised) contracts, privacy policies/notices, and we can help with those too.
 In addition, we run training seminars and workshops for clients and provide them with guidance and templates documents.

-Whether you have questions about international data transfers, direct marketing or profiling – we offer a full spectrum of services to get your organisation ready for the GDPR.
+Whether you have questions about international data transfers, direct marketing or profiling – we offer a full spectrum of services to get your organisation fully compliant with the GDPR.

 Charities and the non-profit sector will also benefit from our specialist knowledge; we understand the issues of moving to opt-in communications and the challenges that entails.

-Get in touch with our experts now to see how we can help you get your organisation GDPR ready.
+Get in touch with our experts now to see how we can help you get your organisation with GDPR issues.

 Keep your immigration recruitment GDPR compliantArticles 25th May 2018